-Mobile vs PC: Which Is the Better Platform for Gamers?
+Mobile vs PC.
+Which Is the Better Platform for Gamers?

-The mobile processor and screen are powerless to showcase the latest graphical advances and 4K resolution in AAA titles.
-There can be no question of playing Metro Exodus or Witcher on a smartphone – none of the existing ones currently have enough power for this.
-Therefore, the very concept of PC vs mobile gaming is inappropriate.
-Each of these areas has its niche, available only to one of them.
+The mobile processor and screen are powerless to showcase the latest graphics and 4K resolution in AAA games.
+Playing Metro: Exodus or The Witcher on a smartphone is out of the question – none of the existing ones at the moment have enough power for this.
+Therefore, the very concept of PC versus mobile gaming is inappropriate.
+Each of these areas has its own niche, accessible only to one of them.

-We also had a hand in increasing the popularity of Fortnite: you can learn more about it in our case study, or just enjoy a few skins concepts we created.
+We also had a hand in increasing the popularity of Fortnite – you can learn more about it in our case study, or just enjoy a few skins concepts we created.

 The cost of games for both PC and mobile devices always depends on many factors.
-The scale of the idea, the size of the team and the technologies used are just some of the aspects that will shape the price.
+The scale of the idea, the size of the team, and the technologies used are just some of the aspects that will shape the price.